-An on-going framework of inspection and review by the Fund's internal auditors and external auditors (Grant Thornton) supports and assists with the management of risks.
+An on-going framework of inspection and review by the Fund's internal auditors (PwC) and external auditors (Grant Thornton) supports and assists with the management of risks.

-During 2020/21, no internal audits were carried out for the Pension Fund.
-In 2019/20, internal audit undertook a review of the Council's arrangements in regards to current investments, strategic asset allocation and compliance with MHCLG regulations.
+During 2019/20, internal audit undertook a review of the Council's arrangements in regards to current investments, strategic asset allocation and compliance with MHCLG regulations.
 This review aimed to provide assurance over the following sub-processes and control objectives.
 The audit focused on key controls in place in relation to the sub-processes listed below, to mitigate the potential risks:

 - Governance:

 - Governance compliance statement;

 - Risk management;

-- Investments:
+- Investments;

 - Monitoring;

 - Environmental, social and governance factors;

 - Independent Advisor, and

 - Pension Fund

 - Policies.